emanchado/Flickr-Memories/README.markdown

 don't expect (1) idiomatic Scala code you can learn from, or (2) a polished/well-maintained code.

+BTW, I know there's already a service that does something similar, probably much better, but as I said I wanted to learn some Scala ;-)

 To run this, you'll need [scalaj-http](https://github.com/scalaj/scalaj-http).